JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-11-24-contrasting-text-and-icons-over-background.md

 ### Final words

-So often designs are a bit naive on dynamic content, but you noticed how content directly affects user experience directly.
-It's our responsibility to ask the design team what should we do under these scenarios, so we can make them aware of the problem in the first place.
+So often designs are a bit naive on dynamic content, but you noticed how content directly affects the user experience.
+It's our responsibility to ask the design team what should we do under the mentioned scenarios, so we can make them be aware of the problem in the first place.
 The ultimate goal is that both teams can work together to achieve an optimal result.

 If you are interested in Android, I share thoughts and ideas [on Twitter](https://twitter.com/JorgeCastilloPR), quite regularly.
 Please feel free to follow.